CameronSA/RoboBrain/ReadMe.md

 # RoboBrain

 A speech to speech system that leverages Whisper, Ollama and Piper to create a local conversational AI.
 It consists of a server and a client, where the intention is that the client is installed on a lightweight device such as a Raspberry Pi, and the server runs elsewhere to act as the main brain.
-Audio bytes are streamed to the client from the server to be played back with a device that is accesible to the client.
+The client takes a microphone input and sends it to the server.
+Audio bytes are then streamed back to the client from the server to be played back with a device that is accesible to the client.
 This is a hobby project and not intended for production use.

 # Usage